 Cons: limited sensitivity, not good for diagnosing soft tissue injury

 Ultrasound is commonly used to diagnose soft tissue injuries in horses.
 Similar to radiography, it is an affordable, portable approach that can be used in the field.
-First used in the field for reproductive exams, its uses have greatly expanded to cover a wide range of applications, including the diagnosis of tendon, ligament or joint injuries and assessment of the gastrointestinal tract in cases of acute or chronic colic.
+First used in the field for reproductive exams, its uses have greatly expanded.
+Ultrasound is now used to cover a wide range of applications, including the diagnosis of tendon, ligament or joint injuries and assessment of the gastrointestinal tract in cases of acute or chronic colic.
 Ultrasound can be used to identify foreign bodies or fracture fragments and assist with minimally invasive removal.
 It can even diagnose fractures of bones that cannot be easily radiographed, such as the pelvis.

 Image: digital, cross-sectional, reflects morphologic changes